legendary-code/jsencode/README.md

 `includePrivateFields` - allows exclusion of fields that start with '_'

-`ignoreUnregisteredTypes` - ignore unregistered types, deserializing it as a dictionary instead
+`ignoreUnregisteredTypes` - ignore unregistered types, deserializing it as a null value instead

 ### Encoding